 Neck Pain Improvements

 A herniated disc can cause neck pain that radiates to the shoulder and arm.
 Some patients even experience hand tingling.
 These sensations range from dull to aching, are sometimes hard to localize, and can vary in intensity.
-Patients treated with PRP therapy experienced an 87 percent improvement in symptoms, according to a study that followed them for eight years.
+Patients treated with PRP therapy arizona experienced an 87 percent improvement in symptoms, according to a study that followed them for eight years.

 Compared to Other Pain Relief Modalities

-Continued work with PRP therapy shows it can significantly help adults grappling with joint pain that hasn’t previously responded to common pain relievers and/or physical therapy.
+Continued work with PRP therapy arizona shows it can significantly help adults grappling with joint pain that hasn’t previously responded to common pain relievers and/or physical therapy.
 It’s also beneficial in helping athletes recover more quickly from injuries so they can return to competition.

 In comparing PRP therapy to cortisone injections, commonly administered to provide temporary pain relief, the latter only helps treat symptoms.
 PRP therapy, however, promotes internal healing that may take a little longer to reveal itself but ultimately provides longer-lasting and more permanent results.